ilya-frontman/docker--wp-fpm-nginx-mariadb-adminer/README.md

 ## About build:

-- composer (insert plugins for headless cms)
+- composer (insert plugins in mount drive plugins)
-- docker-compose hold all wp and db files localy on your host mashine
+- docker-compose hold all wp (themes and plugins external) and db files localy on your host mashine
 - example 'env/files' config for wp and db services

 ## How start